My philosophy around achieving results is simple:

 - CDI: Semiconductor design from November 1998 to October 1999

-This was early in my CEO career – not only learning to be a CEO but also moving to SaaS as a delivery model.
-And then there’s the beginning of my career prior to jumping into startups:
+These four companies were early in my CEO career – not only learning to be a CEO (with initial help from Jack Shemer) but also moving to SaaS as a delivery model.
+And then there’s the beginning of my career prior to jumping into startups (another decade+ from 1986 – 1998):

 - Teradata: BI, OLAP & Data Mining Product Marketing, Product Management, Program Management from 1996 – 1998